-There have been motions winding their way through these council for 7+ years now, and it's great to finally see them certify.
+There have been motions winding their way through Kingston City Council for 7+ years now, and it's great to finally see them certify.

 They are at the supporter level, which recognizes that they pay all full-time staff at least the local living wage, calculated last November at $17.57/hr.
 They pledge to update their pay scales if needed, to track increases to the calculation every year.